Bitcrash-03/K8s_Cluster_Setup/Kubernetes Cluster Setup with Cilium.md

 # Kubernetes Cluster Setup with Cilium

+Ensure that Ubuntu OS version 22.04 or later is installed before executing the following command

 This script sets up a Kubernetes master node with Cilium as the CNI.

 ## Steps